Find out how to get rid of spray paint lines with 7 easy tips for removing unwanted paint from wood, glass, plastic, metal, and more.

 In how to get rid of spray paint lines, Rust-Oleum is considered the most effective product in the market today.
 Its Stripping Gel is a thick gel that you have to leave on for about ten minutes before removing it with a putty knife.

 After this, you have to scrape off what is left of the stripper and then use a clean dry rag to wipe down the affected surface.
-You can also apply light sanding along with this how to get rid of spray paint lines technique if needed after following these steps properly.
+You can also apply light sanding along with this if needed after following these steps properly.

 5. Use Mineral Oil: Good For How To Get Rid Of Spray Paint Lines on Wood

 Mineral oil or liquid paraffin is another option how to get rid of spray paint lines.
 It works great for how get rid of spray paint lines on wood because it does not dry up fast compared with other chemicals that are used how to get rid of spray paint lines.
 You can easily wipe this off after about thirty minutes using a clean rag dampened in mineral oil.